Feds Allegedly Profiled Hispanic Day Laborers

 Federal immigration officials are being accused of racial profiling of Latinos.
 Advocates for day laborers in Maryland said today that they have proof, and they released a video tape.
 Immigration officials deny the charge and say they've already done their own investigation.
 NPR's Jennifer Ludden reports.

-Mr. JUSTIN COX (Lawyer, CASA of Maryland): This first ICE vehicle pulled up right next to the men who were waiting on the corner.
+JUSTIN COX: This first ICE vehicle pulled up right next to the men who were waiting on the corner.
 And they had their windows rolled down and they began saying that they were looking for about 10 guys to do some sheet rock and drywall work.

 LUDDEN: Soon, the video shows two more ICE vehicles arrive and agents begin rounding up the day laborers, all Latino men, and order them to sit on the curb.
 In all, 24 were arrested.
 Attorney Cox says in sworn affidavits, ICE agents said they were simply targeting day laborers, not any particular ethnicity.